 I'm already looking forward to summer, because then there'll be an even bigger party: Het Groot Verlof.
 All of creative Leuven then gets together to turn the city into one big stage with countless activities and gigs.

-It's look like you're already quite at home here, as a Dutch person?
+It looks like you're already quite at home here, as a Dutch person?

 Yes, I've become a Leuven fan!
 And I dare you to prove me wrong: with its creative initiatives, the delicious food and our cosy office, it's hard not to fall in love with it.